 MARGARET HOOKS has written extensively on the life and work of artists, among them Leonora Carrington, Frida Kahlo, Tina Modotti, Max Ernst and Edward James.
-Her recent writing provides new insight into the relationship and collaborative works of the Surrealist painters Leonora Carrington and Max Ernst.
+Her recent writing provides new insight into the relationship and collaborative works of Carrington with the Surrealist painter Max Ernst.

 Hooks’ award-winning biography Tina Modotti: Photographer & Revolutionary is available in several languages and her monograph Surreal Eden is the first major book on Surrealist art patron and poet Edward James and the fantastic structures he created in the rain forest near Xilitla in Mexico.

-Published translations from Spanish to English include the Roberto Bolaño-A.G.
-Porta short story “Bar Diary” (2015) and From Vienna to Managua, the autobiography of the psychoanalyst and feminist Marie Langer.
+Published translations include the Roberto Bolaño-A.G.
+Porta short story “Bar Diary” (2015) and From Vienna to Managua, the autobiography of the Austrian psychoanalyst and feminist Marie Langer.

 Hooks has lived and worked in London, New York, Miami, Mexico City and Barcelona.